DILCISBoard/E-ARK-AIP/index.md

 > structural metadata showing the order of the pages; these 13 files constitute
 > the representation. [@premis3.0-2017]"

-Representations are a core concept for any type of IP according to the CSIP.
-One important requirement which exists in relation to the AIP format is that it must be able, on the one hand, to include representations which are part of the SIP and which need to be stored as part of the submission, and, on the other hand, it must also be able to manage representations which are created during SIP to AIP conversion or as a result of any repository maintenance operation.
+According to the CSIP, representations are a core concept for all types of IPs.
+One specific requirement regarding representations in the AIP is that the AIP format must be able, on the one hand, to include representations which are part of the SIP, and, on the other hand, to manage representations which are created during SIP to AIP conversion or as a result of any maintenance operation applying changes to the AIP.

-It should also be mentioned that representations can be derived from each other; this is typically the case if digital objects making up a representation are migrated to another format.
+It should also be mentioned that representations can be derived from each other;
+this is typically the case if digital objects making up a representation are migrated to another format.
 However, a new representation, in our understanding, does not have to be necessarily the result of a file format migration.
 It can also consist of a set of instructions included as part of representation metadata explaining how to create an emulation environment in order to render a set of files.

 ## Logical and physical representation of the AIP